 Center for Cognitive Behavior Therapy

 The Center for Cognitive Behavior Therapy (CCBT) is a training, service and research university-based clinic housed in the Department of Psychology at the University of Hawai'i at Mānoa.
-The CCBT provides practicum training to UH Psychology Clinical Studies Program graduate students and post-doctoral residents, under the supervision of Department faculty members who are also licensed clinical psychologists in Hawai'i.
+The CCBT provides practicum training to UH Psychology Clinical Science Program graduate students and post-doctoral residents, under the supervision of Department faculty members who are also licensed clinical psychologists in Hawai'i.
 Consulting and clinical assessment and intervention services are provided to clients, their families and community organizations.
 CCBT research has contributed to the advancement of knowledge at the local, national and international level.

 Child Section